PaysafeTech/uuid-generator/README.md

 # uuid-generator

-A simple Flask app to retrieve a UUID
+A simple Flask app to retrieve a UUI